-When searching Google for the best remedies for hot flashes there is an awful lot of "noise" to sift through.
-In this post, I have done my best to make it as simple as possible with things you can do quickly and easily to relieve and in some cases end hot flashes.
+When searching Google for the best remedies to treat hot flashes there is an awful lot of “noise” to sift through.
+In this post, I’ve done my best to make it as simple as possible with solutions you can implement quickly and easily to relieve and in some cases stop hot flashes.

 What Are Hot Flashes?